cmdcolin/mpileupplugin/README.md

 See https://gist.github.com/cmdcolin/9f677eca28448d8a7c5d6e9917fc56af for some context on how coverage calculations can end up being calculated different across different tools.

-These are called ACGT for a simepl BED tabixed table of ACGT counts
+These are called ACGT for a simple BED tabix'ed table of ACGT counts

 The other is a BigWig and VCF combo store